VBenny42/vbenny42.github.io/_posts/2024-12-01-advent-of-code-day1.md

 -   `from collections import Counter` Import the `Counter` class from the `collections` module.
 -   `i1_counter = Counter(lines)` Create a `Counter` object from the lines in the first file (,after converting them to integers, similar to the previous part).
 -   Similarly for the second file.
--   `for key in i1_counter.keys():` Loop through each unique number in the first list, which would be the keys of the `Counter` object.
+-   `for key in i1_counter.keys():` Loop through each unique number in the left list, which would be the keys of the `Counter` object.
 -   `similarity_sum += (key * i1_counter[key]) * i2_counter.get(key, 0)` Calculate the similarity score for the current number and add it to the running total.
-    -   `(key * i1_counter[key])` Multiply the unique number by the number of times it appears in the first list.
+    -   `(key * i1_counter[key])` Multiply the unique number by the number of times it appears in the left list.
-    -   `i2_counter.get(key, 0)` Get the number of times the current number appears in the second list, or `0` if it doesn't appear at all.
+    -   `i2_counter.get(key, 0)` Get the number of times the current number appears in the right list, or `0` if it doesn't appear at all.
 -   `print(similarity_sum)` Print the final result.

 Again, I've only included the relevant parts of the code here, check out my [repository](https://github.com/VBenny42/AoC/blob/main/2024/day01/solution.py) for the full solution.